FakeItEasy/FakeItEasy/how_to_build.md

 `build.cmd`, `build.sh`, and `build.ps1` wrap a [Bullseye](https://github.com/adamralph/bullseye) targets project, so you can use all the usual command line arguments that you would use with Bullseye, e.g.:

-* View the full list of build targets:
+* View the full list of build targets with their dependencies:

-    `build.cmd -T`
+    `build.cmd -t`

 * Run a specific target: